CodiumTeam/docker-training/exercise-11/README.md

   docker run --rm -d -P --name flask_user flask-app:user
 ```

-If you inspect the processes starated by this container, you will notice they are no longer initated by `root`:
+If you inspect the processes started by this container, you will notice they are no longer initiated by `root`:
 ```bash
   docker top flask_user
 ```